M66B/FairEmail/FAQ.md

 Note that:

 * If you get *ITEM_ALREADY_OWNED*, the Play store app probably needs to be updated, please [see here](https://support.google.com/googleplay/answer/1050566?hl=en)
+* If you get *BILLING_UNAVAILABLE Google Play In-app Billing API version is less than 3*, the Play store app might not be logged into the account used to install the app
 * Purchases are stored in the Google cloud and cannot get lost
 * There is no time limit on purchases, so they cannot expire
 * Google does not expose details (name, e-mail, etc) about buyers to developers